 The branch usually holds three meetings during the winter months, consisting of talks, film shows and slide presentations by a variety of speakers, generally on Saturday afternoons.
-Meetings on the East side of the Pennines are normally held at the National Railway Museum in York; on the West side, recent locations have included Liverpool, Stockport, Manchester and Bury.
+Meetings on the East side of the Pennines are normally held in York; on the West side, recent locations have included Liverpool, Stockport, Manchester and Bury.
 Wherever possible, we hold our meetings at museums or other locations potentially of interest to the vintage transport enthusiast.

 Join the PSPS today and enjoy the many benefits of the Society by clicking here.
 If you have any questions about the North of England & North Wales Branch please feel free to contact the Branch Secretary below.

 A picture report on Waverley’s recent dry docking.